Our team of professionals, have extensive experience, recognitions and certifications from different Deparments and in areas such as:

 During the last years, he managed the offices of Command Consulting Group Miami; located in the city Miami in the state of Florida, USA.
-Developing the Business of the Advisory and Consultancy in Security to Governments, Companies and Personalities of public exhibition and high patrimony, in countries like: USA, Mexico, Honduras, Haiti, Dominican Republic, Panama, Aruba, etc.
+Developing the Business of the Advisory and Consultancy in Security to Governments, Companies and Personalities of public exhibition and high patrimony, in countries like: USA, Mexico, Honduras, Jamaica, Colombia, Dominican Republic, Panama, Aruba, etc.

 As founder and principal partner of the CCG Miami office, he developed and promoted the company; subscribing various strategic alliances and Representation Contracts, with Companies and Individuals both in the United States and in various Latin American countries.
 He developed relationships with various public, political and private organizations, both in the Florida area and in Washington DC; developing an interesting network of businesses and allies in the United States as well as in Latin America.